Skip to Content

 Passport

-All US passport holders planning to be in the Netherlands for more than 90 days (for example, students planning to study in the Netherlands for a semester or year) will be required to obtain a residence permit instead of a visa.
+All U.S. passport holders planning to be in the Netherlands for more than 90 days will be required to obtain a residence permit instead of a visa.
 Prior to departure, students will prepare and submit the required immigration documents to the host university.
-The host university will submit the residence permit application on behalf of the student.
-Students will receive their residence permit after they arrive in the Netherlands.
-Passport holders from certain countries, including the United States, studying in the Netherlands for less than 90 days are not required to obtain a residence permit.
-This regulation will likely apply to students participating in the USAC summer program at Maastricht University.
+The host university will submit the residence permit application on behalf of the student, and students will receive a decision on their application prior to departure.
+After arrival, students will need to take additional steps to obtain their residence permit, as instructed by their host university.

 All costs related to obtaining a residence permit, including travel, are your responsibility.